Relational Trauma Therapy in Seattle, WA and Oregon

 My Approach to Healing Relational Wounds

-Working with me isn’t about pushing through or rushing insight.
+Working with me isn’t about pushing through or extracting insight on a deadline.
+We move at your pace.

 -